cakephp/docs/en/development/routing.rst

     Router::defaultRouteClass('InflectedRoute');

-will cause all routes connected after this to use the ``DashedRoute`` route class.
+will cause all routes connected after this to use the ``InflectedRoute`` route class.
 Calling the method without an argument will return current default route class.

 Fallbacks Method